 Our water system serves approximately 635 people through 365 service connections, along with the Lily Dale Assembly and the Cassadaga Job Corps Center.
-Our water source consists of three groundwater wells.
-Until October 2016 Well #4 was the primary production well meeting the water demands of the village and Well #1was was a supplement.
-Starting in October after methane treatment was installed on Well #5, it became the primary well and wells 1 and 4 were supplemental.
-Chlorine is added to our water before it is pumped into the distribution system.
-A blended orthophosphate, called Calciquest, is also being added to the water to reduce
+Our water source consists of three groundwater wells - well #1, well #4 and well #5.
+Well #5, the newest wells, is treated by aeration to remove methane.
+Blended orthophosphate (Carus 8100) is added to the water from well #4 and #5 to reduce discoloration (brown water) caused by naturally occurring iron and manganese.
+Finally, chlorine is added to our water before it is pumped into the distribution system.